50 Interesting & Fun Facts About Kentucky State to Discover

 Harrodsburg sits in what was Fort Harrod, which was founded by James Harrod

 Every state in the US became territory after explorers and settlers found their way to the area.
-Louis Jolliet is credited with being the first European explorer in what is now Kentucky.
+Most information suggests that Hernando de Soto was the first explorer to reach Kentucky and make contact with the native peoples in present-day Kentucky.

-There are many historical facts on Kentucky, but one of the most important takes place in 1778.
+There are many historical facts on Kentucky, but one of the most important occurred in 1778.
 Though the Revolutionary War was raging, there were other conflicts around the new country, as well.

-The Siege on Boonesborough was the longest siege in Amerian frontier history.
-The siege lasted 9 days and was led by Shawnee leader Chief Blackfish.
-At the time, Boonesborough was a new settlement and the siege was an attempt to cause the settlers to leave the land.
+The Siege of Boonesborough is a notable one that lasted 11 days, beginning on September 7, 1778, and ending on September 18, 1778.
+At the time, Boonesborough was a new settlement, and the siege was an attempt to cause the settlers to leave the land.
+Some say this was the longest siege in Kentucky frontier history.

 It was the 15th state in the Union